TheLancashireman/Joat/README.md

 ### AVR programmer

-Based on the ArduinoISP sketch that is part of the arduino 1.8.13 release.
-BSD license - see the source file and http://www.opensource.org/licenses/bsd-license.php for details.
+A heavily modified version of the ArduinoISP sketch that is part of the arduino 1.8.13 release.

-Not implemented yet.
+The original has a BSD license - see the source file and http://www.opensource.org/licenses/bsd-license.php for details.

 ### AVR HVP